atrn/ici/doc/CPLUSPLUS.md

 way of doing things is generally avoided.

-C++ features are used in many places but are mostly used to reduce the amount of code, improve its reliability via stricter type checking and avoid repetition and boilerplate.
+C++ features are used in many places but are mostly used to reduce the amount of code, improve its reliability via stricter type checking, simpler reference count management and the avoidance of repetition and boilerplate.
 It works well.

-A small number of template functions are used to help define values of different types  or to work  with C++'s stricter type  checking.
-These are well contained and there is no proliferation of templates which is a hallmark of the modern C++ style but which often leads to slow build times and larger, and slower, executables.
+A number of template functions are used to help define values of different types, track object references, and to easily work with C++'s stricter type checking.
+These are well contained and there is no proliferation of templates which is a hallmark of the modern C++ style but which often brings slow build times, and larger, slower, programs.

 ## C-style mostly removed

 Various C-isms have been replaced by C++-isms:

-- parameterised macros are replaced by inline functions
+- inlines functions replace parameterised macros
-- NULL is replaced with nullptr.
+- NULL becomes nullptr.
-- C++'s constexpr is used to define constant values
+- C++'s constexpr is used to define constants
 - cstddef and cstdint types are used - size_t, intXX_t, etc...
 - C++ standard threads are assumed

-### But no RAII
+### RAII

-There are a  number of things in the interpreter  that may be better expressed using small RAII classes.
-This has not been done and is related to changing the way errors are reported.
-C++ exceptions are not used and aren't really viable without using a lot more C++ to cope with them.
+The ref<> template wraps a pointer to an ICI object and manages the reference count.
+A ref<T> otherwise acts as the T. ref<> is used to protect against object-related memory leaks.

-## ICI namespace
+## Namespaces

-All ICI  code now resides within  a `namespace ici` and  many, but not all, of the `ICI_` and `ici_` prefixes on identifiers removed.
-This is really a reversion  to the naming used in the  original ICI code, what was termed _old names_.
-Prefixes were  added so ICI worked more nicely as a C  library embedded within applications but  C++ namespaces allow us to revert this.
-The code is easier to read as a result.
+All ICI code now resides within a `namespace ici` and many, but not yet all, of the `ICI_` and `ici_` prefixes used on identifiers have been removed.
+This is actually a reversion to the naming used in the first ICI code, what was termed _old names_ in later version.
+The prefixes being added when ICI was a C library to be embedded within applications C++ namespaces allow us to revert this change and the code is easier to read as a result.

 ## ICI language changes

-Athough  not directly  related  to the  change  in the  implementation language  the C++  version of  ICI changes  some keywords  and builtin functions names:
+Athough not directly related to the change in implementation language this version of ICI changes some keywords and builtin functions names:

 - `struct` -> `map`
 - `auto`   -> `var`
 - `static` -> `local`
-- `extern` -> `export`
 - `thread` -> `go`

 Why?
-The old names mimic C and  while that was sort of nice ICI really isn't C  and the semantics  are quite  different.
-But really.
-The new names are shorter.
-The renaming of  `thread` to `go` obviously shows a recent  influence and  the  renaming  of `struct`  to  `map` some  C++ bias.
-However that particular change does  have some advantages.
-As `map` is **not** a C++ keyword we can use it in code without disguise.
+The old names mimic C's names with semantics that somewhat resemble C's if you don't look at things too closely.
+While that was kind of nice, or at least cute, ICI really isn't C and the actual semantics of each statement are quite different.
+But really...the new names are shorter.

+The renaming of `thread` to `go` obviously shows a recent influence as does the renaming of `struct` to `map`.
+That particular change does have one major advantages - `map` is **not** a C++ keyword we can use it in C++ code without disguise unlike `struct`.
+No more `ici_struct`!

-No more `ici_struct`.
-Adopting `var` is for the Javascript people and the implicit `var` using `:=` largely replaces it anyway. `static` and `extern` are C-specific notions really, I'm not too fussed about it but `local` and `export` do signifying things a little more clearly.
+Adopting `var` is for the Javascript people.
+The implicit `var` using the `:=` assignment operator largely replaces much of its use anyway.

 ## ICI objects

-The ICI object header is now used as base-class, or struct, to inherit the standard object header fields.
-It is not, however, a C++ polymorphic base class, i.e. it has no virtual functions.
+The ICI object header is now used as base-class `ici::object`, and is used to provide the standard ICI object header fields. `ici::object` is **not** a C++ _polymorphic base_ and has no virtual functions.

-ICI object types  inherit from ici::object to embed a standard  header and _be an  object_.
-The  struct  `ici::object` provides  the standard object header fields replacing the C  code's `o_head` convention.
+All ICI object types inherit from `ici::object` struct to embed the standard object header and allow them to _be an object_.
+Inheriting the header struct replaces the C code's convention of having all object types start with an `o_head` object header value.
+The C++ representation is easier to write and read, e.g.
-E.g.  a new object type is defined via code that looks like,

     struct new_object_type : ici::object
     {
         ...  type-specific data
     };

-`ici::object` supplies member functions to do object-related things.
-Inline functions are used in place of the C code's macros and direct manipulation of the header replaced by member functions.
-Modern compilers are smart enough to collapse the chain of such functions allowing for descriptive code.
+`ici::object` supplies numberous member functions to do object-related things.
+Inline functions are used in place of the C code's use of macros and much of the direct manipulation of header fields has been replaced by inline member functions with descriptive names.
+Modern compilers are smart enough to collapse it all.

-C++ rules mean that all ICI objects types _is-a_ `ici::object` (sic).
-This removes the need for many casts and the `ici_objof` macro is no longer required and has been removed.
+The C++ type rules mean that all types of ICI objects are _is-a_ `ici::object` (sic).
+This removes the need for many casts means the downcasting `ici_objof` macro is no longer required.
+It has been removed.

 All of the previous macros defined to work on ICI objects are now inline functions.
 Extra functions are defined to avoid direct object